 - If the shoes are clean at this point, you will just need to place them in a cool, interior location to dry for at least 24 hours.

-- If they are still dirty, apply more of the cleaning paste to the footbed of each shoe and leave overnight.
+- If they are still dirty, apply more of the cleaning paste to the footbed of each shoe and scrub again.

 - Allow to dry in a cool, interior location.